turtlebot/map/README.md

 How to Update
 -------------

-geojson.io is a good place for editing, but interaction with github is still awkward.
-You can do like below, but I find it far easier just to make pull requests from [direct edits](https://github.com/turtlebot/map/edit/master/Distributors.geojson).
+I find it easiest just to make pull requests from [direct edits](https://github.com/turtlebot/map/edit/master/Distributors.geojson).

-For the pretty, but awkward geojson editing -> [use this link](http://geojson.io/#id=github:turtlebot/map/blob/master/Distributors.geojson)
+For pretty editing -> [use this link](http://geojson.io/#id=github:turtlebot/map/blob/master/Distributors.geojson).
+The github interaction seems rather awkward though.

 Embedding the Map in a Web Page
 -------------------------------